South Dakota was a lead state in reviewing the Next Generation Science Standards.

-The standards have shifted from being content focused to descriptions of performance expectations.
+The SD Science Standards have shifted from being content focused to descriptions of performance expectations.
 The three dimensions – Science and Engineering Practices, Crosscutting Concepts and Disciplinary Core Ideas – are integrated into the performance expectations.
+The standards are based on scientific research, including research on the ways students learn science effectively.
 The standards are designed to reflect and build on learning progressions from elementary through middle and high school.

 This program provides participants an opportunity to actively engage in discussions and activities that reflect A Framework for K-12 Science Education and the Next Generation Science Standards.
 Participants explore how to integrate these standards into their district, school and/or classroom.

 - Understanding the NGSS framework on which the SD Standards were constructed

 - Understanding the three dimensions

 - – Crosscutting Concepts (CCC)

 - Understanding how to read the SD Science Standards